DMGambone/NFLBlitzDataEditor.Core/docs/blitz2k-arcade.md

 | 104 | 4 | ?? - Points to a 36 or 1668 (only the Bengals) byte section? | `FileOffset5` |
 | 108 | 4 | ?? - Always 0 | `FileOffset6` |
 | 112 | 4 | ?? - Points to a 16 or 20 byte section? | `FileOffset7` |

+## Readers
+Readers used for NFL Blitz 2k Arcade files are located in the `NFLBlitzDataEditor.Core.Readers.Blitz2kArcade` namespace.
+These include
+ - `Blitz2kArcadeDataFileReader` (inherits `DataFileReader`): An instance of `IDataFileReader` that is used to read information from the NFL Blitz 2000 Data File
+ - `PlayerRecordReader`: An implementation of `IDataFileRecordReader<Player>` that reads a single player record
+ - `TeamReacordReader`: An implementation of `IDataFileRecordReader<Team>` that reads a single team record